tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --set-volume {{105}} --allow-boost`

-- Mute the default sink.
-If already muted it will stay muted.
+- Mute the default sink (if already muted it will stay muted):

 `pamixer --mute`

-- Unmute the default sink.
-If already unmuted it will stay unmuted.
+- Unmute the default sink (if already unmuted it will stay unmuted):

 `pamixer --unmute`